Reasoning Questions for Competitive Exams

 Answer: C

-These were a few examples of reasoning questions with answers.
+These were a few examples of reasoning ability questions with answers.
 The variety of reasoning questions is limitless, and you can explore different sources for more practice.
 The more you practice, the clearer your understanding of the concepts will become.

 Source: Shweta Arora on YT